raysan5/challenges/03_challenge_maze3d/README.md

 *Lesson code file to review: [03_maze_game_textures.c](lessons/03_maze_game_textures.c)*

-Load image data from a file, decodifying information if required, convert that image data to a texture (GPU uploading) and leran to draw that texture on the canvas.
+We will load image data from a file, decompressing and/or decodifying information if required, and convert that image data to a texture (GPU uploading) and learn to draw that texture on the canvas.

+In our implementation we will support multiple image fileformats (.bmp, .jpg, .tga, .png...) using the header-only library: [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h).

+Once image data is loaded, we will convert it to a texture and use it for drawing on the screen.

 Functions to be implemented:
 ```c